 “Alright,” she said, nodding slowly, as if convincing herself.
 “I think I’d like that.”

 The door to the bathroom swished closed behind her and they observed each other through the soft shadows.
-Nihlus put down the bottle and made the first step; it was only appropriate, since he was the gentleman.
+Nihlus put down the bottle and made the first step.
 The human sex appeal, at least for a turian, was in all that soft, exposed, even skin.
 Some found it too bland for their tastes, too simplified, like a cartoon.
 Nihlus liked it, though.
 He liked it very much.
 He ran a hand down her shoulder and arm, and her fingers clasped around his in the end, with a bit more force than necessary.

 “Go ahead,” she whispered, and he leaned down, touching his nose to the tip of hers, tasting her lips with the tip of his tongue.
-Humans kissed the same way asari did, and he expected her to part her lips for him.
+Humans kiss like the asari, and he expected her to part her lips for him.
 But she didn’t.
 He brought a hand up to her throat and nudged her chin down slightly with his thumb.
 She gave in, albeit reluctantly, and allowed him to run his tongue against hers.
-He relaxed, started exploring her, but soon became aware that she wasn’t returning his attentions.
+He relaxed, started exploring her, but soon became all too aware that she wasn’t returning his attentions.
 Much too tense still, he decided, and started to trace a pattern of gentle nips down her chin and along the side of her throat.
 But at that, she became completely rigid.

 “Relax,” he said, nuzzling her smooth cheek.
 She was running hot, and that was making him hot.
 “We’ll take it nice and slowly.”

-“Alright,” she nodded, finally putting her hands on him: on his waist, her thumbs touching his stomach, feeling the shapes beneath the fabric of his shirt, shapes which were no doubt very alien to her.
-That thought softened his heart.
+“Alright.”
+She nodded, finally putting her hands on him: on his waist, her thumbs touching his stomach, feeling the shapes beneath the fabric of his shirt, shapes which were no doubt very alien to her.
+His heart softened at the thought.
 When he’d had sex with an alien for the first time… it had been an asari, so no, he hadn’t been afraid the least.
 Come to think of it, he hadn’t been afraid with his first human either.
-The krogan had given him some second thoughts, but he’d turned out to be such a darling; he’d given Nihlus something to remember with a smile.
+The krogan had given him some second thoughts, but he’d turned out to be such a darling.
+He’d given Nihlus something to remember with a smile.
 That was a good point of comparison, he supposed.
 Yeah.
 He should be patient, like Krux had been with him.
 Let her top, like Krux had allowed him.

 “You’re so warm,” she said.
 “I thought you’d be cold, like…”